Boilevin/AzuritBer/README.md

 Ardumower full odometry version see https://www.ardumower.de for more info.

-Master branch is GY-88 version
+Master branch is GY-88 / GY-521  based on MPU6050 version
 See other branch for GY-87  or MPU-9250/9255 version

 OPTIONAL RFID/RASPBERRY: